What you can take into your exam

-The rules about the types of calculators that can be used and in which subject are set out in the Use of calculator policy guidelines.
+The rules about the types of calculators that can be used and in which subject are set out in the Policy on Use of Calculators in Exams.

 You may use an unannotated single English and/or English/foreign language paper-based dictionary/thesaurus in your exam for any subject.
 Dictionaries cannot be annotated or highlighted in any way, including using stickers to mark a place.
 If you do so, you will be subject to penalties, which could include the cancellation of your results.